belindadunu/Blitz2/README.md

   - Checked version with `aws --version` to confirm successful install
 - Configured AWS CLI with `aws configure`
 - Ensured application was running
-- Added logging to application:
+- Added logging to the application:
   - Imported logging module
-  - Added `logging.basicConfig` to log to `app.log` file
+  - Added `logging.basicConfig` to log to the `app.log` file

 <img width="1083" alt="blitz2_img5" src="https://github.com/belindadunu/Blitz2/assets/139175163/e91f5bc2-cbc7-44d1-b48f-5ba934f10097">

-  - Committed and pushed logging changes to repo
+  - Committed and pushed logging changes to the repo
 - **Purpose of Nginx and Gunicorn:**
   - Nginx is a proxy server, Gunicorn runs the Flask app
   - Running Nginx in front protects the application
-  - Application data saved in JSON file for now but further data persistence needs to be implemented
+  - Application data is saved in a JSON file for now but further data persistence needs to be implemented
   - Added an additional layer of security by closing Gunicorn port and having Nginx handle incoming traffic

 ## Initial Test